SIT-kite/kite-app/lib/module/expense2/Description.md

 1. Adding TypeMark, `Food`, `TopUp`, `Subsidy` and so on, which can be modified manually by users.

 ### Persistence

-#### Option A
+- Option A: Serializing the local classes into Hive with generated TypeAdapter.

-Serializing the local classes into Hive with generated TypeAdapter.
+- Option B: Serializing the local classes in json for the future needs.

-#### Option B
+## Display
-Serializing the local classes in json for the future needs.
+Transactions are page-splitted by month to display with an endless lazy column.